Tdawg-development/Canvas-Tracker-V3/docs/development/Field-Management-Optimization-Recommendations.md

 # Canvas Field Management Pipeline: Optimization Recommendations

-> **Executive Summary**: The current field management process requires 6 manual steps across 4 different files for each new field, with significant code duplication and error-prone manual updates.
-This document outlines specific optimizations to reduce this to 2 automated steps while eliminating 80% of boilerplate code.
+> **Executive Summary**: This document contains analysis and recommendations for potential field management optimizations.
+Note that some optimizations may already be implemented through the current Canvas Interface and Pipeline Orchestrator system.
+This analysis was performed on an earlier version and should be validated against current implementation.

 ## Current Pipeline Problems